semprag/semprag.github.io/style.md

 - University names should be written out in full (e.g., "University of California, Los Angeles" and "Massachusetts Institute of Technology").
 - Journal and book titles *must* be given in full
 - Articles in journals and books *must* specify page numbers.
-- Use full first names of authors or editors.
+- Use full first names of authors or editors (except for authors/editors who prefer a specific form of their name, such as "e.e. cummings").
 - In case of multiple authorship, the names of all authors must be given.
 - If a URL is available for unpublished manuscripts, include it.
 - When you have a choice of URLs, choose one pointing to the more permanent resource.